chainstack/docs/docs/tutorials/quorum/loyalty-program-with-truffle.md

 To get from zero to a deployed Quorum network with the running contract, do the following:

-1. With Chainstack, create a [Consortium project](/glossary/consortium-project).
+1. With Chainstack, create a [consortium project](/glossary/consortium-project).
 1. With Chainstack, deploy a Quorum network.
 1. With Chainstack, access your Quorum node credentials.
 1. With Truffle, create and compile the contract.